 sings Ayra on the intro track “Cast (Gen Z Anthem)”.
 This becomes a very self-assured or self-hyped speech from Starr, possibly alluding to her confidence in her music and work that she does.

 Fashion is another form of art for Starr as we see her boast about being a style icon on the track “Fashion Killer”.
 As previously mentioned, Starr has worked as a model before and it’s easy to see the influence that fashion has on her, so much so that she sees herself as a leader in that artform as well.

-“Fashion Killer” on the album speaks to me the same that “Bloody Samaritan” does.
+“Fashion Killer” on the album speaks to me the same way that “Bloody Samaritan” does.
 Both produced by London, the songs exude superiority and a sense of sonic exeptionalism.
 “Bloody Samaritan” in particular stands out as the lead single and club anthem.
-A favourite of mine, it shows the most potential as to who Starr could be and however she is yet to take her artistry.
+A favourite of mine, it shows the most potential as to who Starr could be and where she could take her artistry.

 On “Toxic” Starr discusses the liabilities of fame and how it’s not as glamorous as it appears to be.
 She sings on the dangers of being a celebrity, specifically the threats that a young person who has recently become famous may face.
 Through this openness, we witness a different side of the Starr, one that is sensitive and vulnerable and knows what is right for them.

 19 & Dangerous is undeniably a very personal body of work for Starr, reflecting her current state of mind as well as a few elusive pieces of her past.
 It can also be regarded as the majority of young femme’s current mental state within our transformative years.